MancaZerovnikMekuc/HighRes3DZMNet/README.md

 This repository contains a HighRes3DZMNet architecture for segmentation of volumetric data (it is implemented in highres3dnet_norm.py).
-It is based on the NiftyNet framework.
+Everything is based on the NiftyNet framework.

 ### Set up for the first time
 ##### WINDOWS: